catherinehulshof/Fall2019-biology/materials/course-intro.md

 	* Due end of the day on Tuesday via Blackboard
 	* 75% of grade

-* Topic Lectures
+* Course project
-    * Designed to practice instruction techniques
+    * Designed to practice instruction techniques and/or emphasize a particular objective for your own research
     * Ideally related to a tool you will use in your research
     * Should include worked examples and assignment (I do, we do, you do)
     * 25% of grade (grading rubric will be provided ahead of time during class)